Esta página de Internet está disponible sólo en inglés. Sin embargo, tenemos otros materiales de educación financiera en español.

 1. Strategize how you give.
 If you intend to donate to charities or nonprofit organizations, consider how much to gift in order to receive tax benefits.
 If you’ve held an appreciated stock for more than one year, for example, you could consider donating it to the charity directly.
 Your charitable deduction will be recognized at fair market value (subject to certain AGI limitations), and you avoid paying capital gains tax.
 The charity you gift the stock to will benefit by gaining an asset it can sell for cash or keep for the future.
 As a nonprofit, the charity will also avoid capital gains taxes.
 Higher income taxpayers will need to factor in the phase-out of itemized deductions and the potential effect on their charitable contributions.

 3. Focus on your retirement savings.
 Year-end is the prime time to prioritize your biggest investment goal: retirement.
 If you’ve changed jobs, consider rolling over old 401(k) accounts from previous employers into an Individual Retirement Account (IRA).Check on the year-to-date status of your retirement contributions to confirm that you have maximized your annual tax benefits.
-In 2013, the pretax 401(k) contribution limit is $17,500.
-If you’re 50 years or older, you can make an additional “catch-up” contribution of $5,500.
-If you have a ROTH IRA or a traditional IRA, the limit for 2013 is$5,500, and investors age 50 or older can make an additional $1,000 catch-up contribution.
+Click here for current IRA contribution limits.
 (Depending on your income, you may not qualify for both Roth and Traditional tax benefits).
 Failing to maximize your retirement contributions can cost you more than you realize.